b00tc4mp/isdi-bootcamp-202409/staff/aleix-palau/project/doc/README.md

     - location/distance
 - **Heartbeat** left/right on someone who makes your heart skip a beat
 - chat with people you match with
-- display recently played tracks on the chat
+- display recently played tracks on chats
 - share music in chats
 <!-- - option to join concerts in calendar
 - invite people to concerts -->
 - get notifications when:
-    - someone you previously liked likes you back
+    - you match with someone
     - you receive a message
     <!-- - a band you follow comes to your city
     - someone invites you to a concert -->